Dansby Swanson Preview, Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have the 13th-ranked team ERA across all league pitching staffs (4.06).

-- Giants pitchers combine to allow 151 home runs (1.1 per game), the seventh-fewest in baseball.
+- The Giants surrender the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- Walker makes the start for the Giants, his 12th of the season.
-He is 4-2 with a 2.16 ERA and 61 strikeouts in 50 2/3 innings pitched.
+- Beck makes his first start of the season for the Giants.

 © 2023 Data Skrive.
 All rights reserved.